feantuns/basic/README.md

 8. Case Study template + gallery modules wired to CMS.
 9. Analytics + consent baseline + Sentry wiring.
 10. Lighthouse/axe gates + first perf pass on Home/Case Study.

+---

+Learning more about Turborepo.
+So it solves problems with monorepo architecture.